 Visit the Coastal Georgia Botanical Gardens at the Historic Bamboo Farm in Savannah Georgia

-Enjoy this 52 acre botanical garden.
-Visitors can sign-in at the Visitor Center and pick up a self-guided tour map.
-Dogs on a leash are welcome, but please clean up after them.
+Enjoy this scenic 52 acre botanical garden.
+Sign-in at the Visitor Center and pick up a self-guided tour map.

 The most historically significant plants at CGBG are the bamboo groves, primarily those planted by USDA plant explorers prior to 1945.
 Numerous hardwood trees planted in the 1920s remain, many rather rare species even in today’s horticultural standards.